setlog/debug-k8s/README.md

 #### Install nginx-ingress

-For both ports (8090 and 30123) to work, it is necessary to deploy an nginx controller:
+For both ports (8090 and 30123) to work, it is necessary to deploy an nginx controller as an ingress controller:

 ```sh
 kubectl create -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/static/provider/kind/deploy.yaml